Jairam46/Octanet_internship/README.md

 # Octanet_internship
-i have created this landing page using basic htmss and css
+created this landing page using basic html and css "screenshot.png" is the output of the file